rich710se/ROOT/homeassistant/confusing_ha_terms.md

 **Some key aspects:**

-- _Every_ Hassio installation uses docker.
+- _Every_ Hassio installation uses Docker.
 - Hassio can be installed on _any_ linux OS.
 - Hassio does not have automations
 - Hassio does not have integrations
 .
-The Add-on store is _only_ aviable _if_ you installed Home Assistant with Hassio.
+The add-on store is _only_ available _if_ you installed Home Assistant with Hassio.

 [More information about Hassio](https://www.home-assistant.io/hassio/)

 ## HassOS

-HassOS is a OS based on buildroot, that ships with Hassio (and therfor also Home Assistant).
+HassOS is a OS based on buildroot, that ships with Hassio (and therefore also Home Assistant).

 [More information about HassOS](https://github.com/home-assistant/hassos)

-There are images aviable for many boards, as well as hypervisors.
+There are images available for many boards, as well as hypervisors.